Bouvier des Flandres, pronounced boov-yay day flahn-druh

 Adopt, Don’t Buy

 If you consider getting a Bouvier for your next pet, please check adoption resources — even purebred animals end up in shelters.
-Try Pets Adviser’s dog adoption page.
+Try Petful’s dog adoption page.
 (You can filter your search results by breed and ZIP code.)

 Photos: raddewey (top), audrey_sel/Flickr